acamposuribe/p5.brush/README.md

     ```

 ---
 In essence, the hatching system activates hatches for subsequent shapes, similarly to stroke and fill operations.
-However, you can also directly hatch multiple objects at ones (and their intersections), if you proceed as described below
+However, you can also directly hatch multiple objects at once (and their intersections), if you proceed as described below
 .

 - `brush.hatchArray(polygons)`